 Duramax Engine LMM 2008 to 2010

-When GM changed body styles in 2008, the redesign coincided with some new regulations from the EPA regarding emissions equipment on light duty trucks.
+When GM changed body styles with the 2008 Duramax, the redesign coincided with some new regulations from the EPA regarding emissions equipment on light duty trucks.
 Mechanically, the LMM Duramax is almost identical to the LBZ, and if you do a quick search of the web for LMM Duramax problems, you’ll find much like the earlier LBZ it had very few problems related to the engine itself.

 One problem can rear its head when you are pushing the power of the LMM to a level GM never imagined, and that’s with the pistons.
 Simply put, they can crack under pressure.
 There are a lot of factors which dictate the power level where a piston bites the dust, but it’s usually north of 600 horsepower.
 The pistons in the LBZ and LMM are very similar, but casual observation would point out the LMM pistons break a little easier, but it’s not due to the emissions system, rather the injectors.
 The LBZ injector nozzle has seven holes for fuel to spray out of, but the LMM has six which means there are two opposed streams of fuel directly above the wrist pin area of the piston, which causes hot spots directly on top of the weakest area which can lead to cracking.
 They say an ounce of prevention is worth a pound of cure, and if you want to avoid a costly and time consuming rebuild, it’s advisable to keep your driving habits and tune level at a slightly more conservative setting than “Full Send”.